rdeschain/crawler/readme.md

 There is a bit of infrastructure and setup involved to correctly run this code.

 #### Install Laravel
 This projects runs [Laravel 5.3](https://laravel.com/).
-Here is how to[install](https://laravel.com/docs/5.3/installation) this version:
+Here is how to [install](https://laravel.com/docs/5.3/installation) this version:
 `composer create-project laravel/laravel <your_project_dir> --prefer-dist 5.3`

 It is assumed that PHP 7.0+ is installed, but most likely PHP 5.6+ would also work.